View for:

 accordion icon

-If irritation persists longer, please contact us by writing to the following address: [email protected] or directly to the salon where you had the treatment performed.
+If the irritation persists for longer, please contact us at: [email protected] or get in touch directly with the salon where your treatment was performed.

-Standard strip wax and Magic Wax – what is the difference and which depilatory wax should you choose?
+Strip Wax vs. Magic Wax – What’s the difference and which should you choose?

 accordion icon

-• You have delicate skin and a tendency to irritation,
+• You have sensitive skin or are prone to irritation

-– you want your skin to return to normal as soon as possible.
+• You want your skin to return to normal as quickly as possible

-The standard strip wax used in Time for Wax is the softest strip wax available on the market.
-It is very effective and is recommended for depilation of large body parts.
-Strip waxing lasts very little time.
+Standard strip wax used at Time for Wax is one of the gentlest strip waxes available on the market.
+It’s highly effective and recommended for larger body areas.
+Strip waxing is also a very quick method of hair removal.

-Our experienced beauticians will help you choose between strip wax and Magic Wax during the treatment.
+Our experienced beauticians will help you choose the best wax for your needs during your appointment.

 accordion icon

-Bikini french is an intermediate version between Brazilian and classic hair removal.
-It involves depilation of the groin and part of the pubic mound, leaving a vertical strip along its entire length.
+French bikini waxing is an intermediate option between Classic and Brazilian.
+It involves removing hair from the bikini line and part of the pubic mound, leaving a vertical strip along the center.

 accordion icon

-What is the procedure for waxing intimate areas?
+What is the process of intimate waxing like?

 accordion icon